The prohibition on testing

 Each State Party undertakes never under any circumstances to: ‘test […] nuclear weapons or other nuclear explosive devices.

 - The prohibition on testing in Article 1(1)(a) of the TPNW bans the detonation of a nuclear weapon or other nuclear explosive device.
-It is therefore limited to explosive testing.
+It is therefore limited to explosive testing involving a nuclear chain reaction.

-- All non-explosive forms of testing are outlawed by the prohibition on development in the TPNW.
+- All non-explosive forms of nuclear testing and the testing of missiles designed to carry nuclear warheads are outlawed by the prohibition on development in the TPNW.

-- All explosive testing also contravenes the Comprehensive Nuclear Test-Ban Treaty (CTBT) (a treaty not yet in force) and, arguably, customary international law.
+- All explosive nuclear testing also contravenes the CTBT (a treaty not in force) and, arguably, customary international law.

 - The preamble of the TPNW recognises ‘the vital importance’ of the CTBT and its verification regime as a core element of the nuclear disarmament and non-proliferation regime.